awsdocs/amazon-rds-user-guide/doc_source/USER_RebootInstance.md

 You can't reboot your DB instance if it is not in the available state\.
 Your database can be unavailable for several reasons, such as an in\-progress backup, a previously requested modification, or a maintenance\-window action\.

-The time required to reboot your DB instance depends on the crash recovery process of your specific database engine\.
+The time required to reboot your DB instance depends on the crash recovery process, database activity at the time of reboot, and the behavior of your specific DB engine\.
 To improve the reboot time, we recommend that you reduce database activity as much as possible during the reboot process\.
 Reducing database activity reduces rollback activity for in\-transit transactions\.

 ## Console<a name="USER_RebootInstance.Console"></a>